wknapik/lastcwd/README.md

 With terminal multiplexers, we need to use an api specific to the given multiplexer, to figure out the active window/pane and search for their foreground descendant.
 Tmux does provide a way to do it, while screen does not.

+## Terminals executing non-shells
+When launching a terminal with a non-shell executable, that eventually spawns a shell, or a terminal multiplexer, that last call should be `exec`ed.
+Otherwise the shell is needlessly left in the process tree and produces a false positive.

+This could be fixed in lastcwd, but the effort/added complexity don't seem to be worth it.

 # How do I use it ?